Caitlin Foord: Sydney FC (2010–14)

-Sky Blue FC, 2013–15
+Sky Blue FC (2013–15)

 In March 2013, it was announced that Foord had signed with American team, Sky Blue FC, for the inaugural season of the National Women's Soccer League (NWSL).
-In 2013 she appeared in 15 games, helping Sky Blue to their only playoff appearance in club history.
+In 2013, she appeared in 15 games, helping Sky Blue to their only playoff appearance in club history.
 She was named to the 2013 NWSL Second XI Team.

-Foord returned to Sky Blue for the 2014 NWSL Season and was in the starting lineup for 20 out of her 21 appearances.
+Foord returned to Sky Blue for the 2014 NWSL Season and was in the starting lineup for 20 of her 21 appearances.
 Sky Blue finished the season in sixth place.